-- How would you describe your own faith journey in relation to the stages of faith development? - How does this article help you understand the faith development of your students?
+- How would you describe your own faith journey in relation to the stages of faith development? - How does this article help you understand the faith development of young people in your group?

 Stages of Faith.
 James W Fowler.
 Harper, San Francisco, 1995